unahouExosite/docs/widget/README.md

 ### Portal Resources

 The second argument to the widget function is a Javascript object containing a snapshot of device and dataport information at the time the widget loaded.
-Its contents are based on what dataports and time periods are configured in the widget configuration.
-(In the case of a domain widget, a domain administrator may additionally select a client model whose data should be included.)
 The object has this format:

 ```
 {